Photonuclear Tomography in Ultraperipheral Heavy-Ion Collisions: Introduction

 The neutron skin of a nucleus is defined as the difference between the root-mean-square (rms) radii of the neutron and proton density distributions, $R_{np}=\sqrt{\left< r_n\right>^2 - \left< r_p\right>^2} $~\cite{PhysRevLett.106.252501,HorowitzPRL.86.5647}.
 While electron scattering experiments~\cite{RevModPhys.28.214} and isotopic shift measurements~\cite{PhysRevA.83.012516} provide reliable information on charge distributions, extracting neutron or matter distributions remains challenging due to the dependence of hadronic probes on nuclear reaction models, leading to significant uncertainties~\cite{AumannPRL119}.
 Recent studies using the parity-violating component of electron-nucleus interactions have also produced inconsistent results~\cite{PhysRevLett.108.112502,PhysRevLett.126.172502}.

 Alternative methods have been proposed for probing neutron skins, such as high-energy electron scattering at the future Electron-Ion Collider (EIC), focusing on nuclear fragmentation processes induced by photon energies in the range of giant resonances ($\sim 10$–$20$~MeV)~\cite{BertulaniKucuk2025}.
 In contrast, the present work discusses the potential for investigating neutron skins using high-energy photons in the hundreds of MeV to GeV range.
 This approach may offer a complementary perspective on neutron skin properties and their connection to the nuclear equation of state.
 Our analysis is motivated by the studies performed in Refs.~\cite{Sengul:2015ira,Xu:2024dja}, focused on the dilepton production by $\gamma\gamma$ interactions in UPCs, that have pointed out the potentiality of UPCs to probing the neutron skin.
 As we will demonstrated below, the photoproduction of vector mesons in UPCs is also sensitive to the presence (or not) of a neutron skin.
+It is worthwhile mentioning that nuclear imaging probed with vector meson photoproduction is a central part of the physics programs of the EIC \cite{Asche19} and has been studied theoretically in UPCs at the LHC and in deep inelastic (DIS) electron scattering at the EIC \cite{Maanfa22,Maanfa23}.

 This paper is organized as follows.
 In Section~II, we introduce a quantitative measure of the localization of photonuclear interactions, referred to as the photonuclear tomography function.
 Moreover, a brief overview of the vector meson content in photons is presented.
 In Section~III, we present our numerical results, focusing primarily on the production of $J/\psi$ and $\rho^0$ mesons in UPCs.
 Finally, Section~IV summarizes the general conclusions of this work.